gecko-71/GHttpsIOCPSvr/README.md

 end.
 ```

-## Endpoint Registration Examples
+## How to Add Your Own Endpoints (Code Examples)

 You register your endpoints inside the `try...finally` block, after creating the server instance and before calling `Server.Start`.
 Here are common patterns.

 ### Example 1: Simple Text Response
-This is a basic "Hello, World!" endpoint.
+A basic "Hello, World!" endpoint.

 **Delphi Code:**
 ```delphi